tlienart/Franklin.jl/docs/src/man/syntax.md

 ### Hyper-references

-Currently two types of hyper-references are supported:
+Three types of hyper-references are supported:

-* for display math, and
+* for display math,
-* for bibliography references.
+* for bibliography references,
+* for specific anchor points in the page.

-The syntax for both is close to that of standard LaTeX (see below).
+The syntax for all three is close to that of standard LaTeX (see below).

-To style the appearance of the links in CSS, use `.jd-content.eqref a` and `.jd-content.bibref a` classes; for instance:
+To style the appearance of the maths or bib links in CSS, use `.jd-content.eqref a` and `.jd-content.bibref a` classes; for instance:

 ```css
 .jd-content .eqref a  {color: blue;}